codetent/crypta/README.md

 In your build scripts, whenever you need to retrieve a secret, you would call `crypta get <KEY>`.
 If the build script is executed in a CI environment, where a secret provider is available, the secret is pre-populated via the `CRYPTA_SECRET_<KEY>` environment variable.
-If the build script is executed in a local development environment on the other hand, Crypta would now request the user to input the value for the secret (e.g., their user credentials).
-This allows you to use the same build script in your CI and local development environment, without any adaptations required to handle secrets.
+If the build script is executed in a local development environment on the other hand, a secret provider is usually not available.
+Therefore, no pre-population of the secret store takes place and Crypta would now request the user to input the value for the secret (e.g., their user credentials).
+This allows you to use the same build script in your CI and local development environment, without any adaptations or special case handling required to handle the secrets.